mienaikoe/ziyu/Chapters/3-6-Chapter20.md

 She couldn't help but laugh.

-Shinna came back to Melna and said, "You almost set the whole ship ablaze."
+Shinna came back to Melna and said, "You nearly destroyed half our cargo"

-"Were it me, I'd have finished the job."
+"And we almost got the sack of shit we were aiming for."

 Melna kept her eyes fixed on Ramne, never letting his new disfigured form out of her memory.

-"And where is Ginnu?", thi paused for response but Melna was silent, never taking her eyes off of Ramne.
+"And where is Ginnu?
+He's convinced thi was here."
+Thi paused for response but Melna was silent, never taking her eyes off of Ramne.
 "Are you hearing me?"

 But Melna could sense that something more about Ramne.
-That he was hiding something that he'd done behind that smirk of his.
+That there was still more he was hiding behind that smirk of his.

 "A man like that is worth dying to kill", said Melna.
 "Don't you agree?"